ThatCoolCoder/foss-rcas/README.md

 - Graphics
     - need to get it running on old hardware (target: Intel HD 3000 on low 720p)
         - problem: this IGPU will not be supported if we upgrade to godot 4.
-    - add option for tree/grass multiplier, as even with impostors it can be intensive
     - Settings for stuff like shadows, AA, AO
     - Come up with a setup for rendering to an intermediate viewport so we can render at lower resolution and upsample
         - Some people may not like this idea but I think it's great if you have a hi-res monitor but your GPU can't game like that.